DIVING 2.0 WILL RESUME LATER THIS SPRING OR EARLY SUMMER. Check back for updates.

 Who died and made you boss?

 No one!
 I'm not boss.
-I'm just here to guide you with my special SD dedication, which is comprised of 50% love and 50% rigor as you make your dive.
+I'm just here to guide you with my special SD dedication, which is comprised of 50 percent love and 50 percent rigor as you make your dive.
 But if you want someone who's published a lot and taught a ton and been around the block a time or two, I'm that too.
 You can find my bio here.